Hcooper23/city-explorer-api/README.md

 For each of the lab features, make an estimate of the time it will take you to complete the feature, and record your start and finish times for that feature:

-Estimate of time needed to complete: Back-end: 2 Hours/ Front-end: 3 Hours
+Estimate of time needed to complete: Back-end: 3 Hours

-Start time: Back end- 3:00PM EST-5:00PM EST / Front end- 5:00PM EST- 9:30AM EST
+Start time: Back end- 3:00PM EST

-Finish time: Done I believe instructions kinda confusing
+Finish time: Back end- 10:56PM EST

-Actual time needed to complete: Total of 6 Hours and 30 minutes
+Actual time needed to complete: 6 Hours and 45 Mins

 Add this information to your README.